 Another reason to discuss the prolonged continuation of quantitative easing (QE) policies like the PEPP is the concern that they may be exacerbating inequality.
 As explained earlier, quantitative easing means that the central bank buys corporate and mostly government bonds on financial markets at a big scale.
 The intention of doing this is to increase the prices of these bonds, thereby driving down overall interest rates in the economy while creating more so-called liquidity in the financial system.
 This in turn is supposed to stimulate more bank-lending and investments into the productive economy, creating jobs and economic growth and, eventually, an inflation rate close to 2%.

 There is much discussion about the net effect of QE on inequality.
-On one hand, QE may have helped the economy recover after the financial crisis (and now after Covid-19), creating employment.
+On one hand, QE has helped the economy recover after the financial crisis (and now after Covid-19), creating employment.
 This matters most to those who rely on having an income in the form of wages, such as the young and those without wealth.
+In fact, a recent modelling exercise by ECB macroeconomists suggests that this income-inequality reducing effect is the most influential effect of Quantitative Easing policy.
 On the other hand, QE has flushed massive amounts of money into financial markets – the bond market but, by extension, also the stock exchange and the property market (i.e. houses), propping up asset prices everywhere.
 Additionally, if regulation allows for it, one of the safest and most profitable ways for a bank to extend new loans is in the form of mortgages .
 And easier access to mortgages under QE may drive up house prices even further.
 It’s hard to say what would have been without QE, but it is true that house prices in metropolitan areas like London, Munich or Amsterdam have skyrocketed.
 And in any case an overall rise in asset prices primarily benefits those that own assets – usually the elderly and the wealthy.
-At the same time, higher rents caused by rising house prices put additional strain on those who don’t own property – the young and the poor.
+At the same time, higher rents caused by rising house prices put additional strain on those who don’t own property – the young and the poor (although, it must be noted that the distribution of home ownership throughout the population differs strongly between the EU countries)

 To top it all off, just before the pandemic, the ECB was in the process of deciding how it should address climate change.
 As an EU institution mandated to serve EU policy objectives, I think the ECB should do everything in its power to support the transition towards a more socially and ecologically sustainable economy.
 But even within the narrowest reading of the ECB’s current legal mandate – that is a sole focus on maintaining price stability – aiding the transition away from fossil fuels falls within the core of the bank’s competencies.